Mapping Workflow of Telehealth Programs

 Successful implementation and/or expansion of rural telehealth programs can involve mapping clinical

 refers to making a visual representation of the series of tasks that occur before, during, and after a

 telehealth encounter.
-Program planners often use diagrams and flowcharts to illustrate
+Program planners often use diagrams and flowcharts to illustrate workflows.

-between the rural and remote telehealth sites.
-Creating a visual display of the components and steps
+rural and remote telehealth sites.
+Creating a visual display of the components and steps involved in telehealth

-- What staff will be involved in scheduling telehealth appointments and coordinating with remote
+What staff will be involved in scheduling telehealth appointments and coordinating with remote specialists?

-- On the day of the telehealth encounter, who will explain the process to the patient?
-Who will
+On the day of the telehealth encounter, who will explain the process to the patient?
+Who will obtain

-- For remote patient monitoring, how will staff receive data?
+For remote patient monitoring, how will staff receive data?
 How will data be integrated into existing

 systems?
-How can staff adjust other tasks to accommodate the time necessary to review
+How can staff adjust other tasks to accommodate the time necessary to review patient data and

-accomplish, define the steps in the process, and determine the appropriate program model(s) to use.
+define the steps in the process, and determine the appropriate program model(s) to use.

 Resources to Learn More

 Illustrates sample telehealth workflows prior to consult and on the day of consult.
-Includes sample
+Includes workflows on

-workflows mapping the scheduling process and the full pathway from referral to billing.
+mapping the scheduling process and full pathway from referral to billing.